Tim Healy (politician): Early life

-Political career
+Political career in the Irish Parliamentary Party

 In parliament, Healy did not physically cut an imposing figure but impressed by the application of sheer intelligence, diligence and volatile use of speech when he achieved the Healy Clause in the Land Law (Ireland) Act 1881 which provided that no further rent should in future be charged on tenant's improvements.
 By the mid-1880s Healy had already acquired a reputation for a scurrilousness of tone.
 He married his cousin Eliza Sullivan in 1882, they had three daughters and three sons and he enjoyed a happy and intense family life, closely interlinked both by friendship and intermarriage with the Sullivans of west Cork.

 Through his reputation as a friend of the farmers, after having been imprisoned for four months following an agrarian case, and backed by Parnell, he was elected in a Monaghan by-election in June 1883, deemed to be the climax in the Healy–Parnell relationship.
 In 1884 he was called to the Irish bar as a barrister (in 1889 to the inner bar as King's Counsel, in London in 1910).
 His reputation allowed him to build an extensive legal practice, particularly in land cases.
 He was elected for South Londonderry in 1885, but lost to a Liberal Unionist in 1886.
 In the 1887 North Longford by-election, he was returned unopposed.

 Prompted by the depression in the prices of dairy products and cattle in the mid-1880 as well as bad weather for a number of years, many tenant farmers unable to pay their rents were left under the threat of eviction.
 Healy devised a strategy to secure a reduction in rent from the landlords which became known as the Plan of Campaign, organised in 1886 amongst others by Timothy Harrington.